nehaljwani/team.exiv2.org/contrib/buildserver/ReadMe.txt

 4.1) Setting up SSH on the Windows VM
 --------------------------------------

 I highly recommend using the Bitvise SSH server on Windows.
 It's free for personal and open-source use.
 You should configure it to run cmd.exe as the shell.
-You should install msys32 and msys64 as described in README.md.
-And put the scripts msys32.bat and msys64.bat on the PATH.
+You should install msys64 and cygwin64 as described in README.md.
+And put the scripts msys64.bat and cygwin64.bat on the PATH.

 I installed two public keys into Bitvise (from rmillsmbp and rmillsmm) to avoid the headache of passwords.
-The connection is always made from the build 'master' to the build node (from rmillsmm to rmillsmm-W7).
+The connection is always made from the build 'master' to the build node (for example rmillsmm to rmillsmm-w10).
 Copy ~/.ssh/id_rsa.pub into Bitvise using the dialog box "Manage Host Keys".
 I believe I also use the "password cache" in Bitvise.

-The command: echo "ls -alt" | ssh $user/$server-w7 msys32 will connect you to the msys32 shell and process whatever you pipe on standard-input.
+The command: echo "ls -alt" | ssh $user/$server-w10 msys64 will connect you to the msys64 shell and process whatever you pipe on standard-input.
 The script build.sh typically uses HERE scripts.

-554 rmills@rmillsmm:~ $ echo 'pwd;echo ++++ ;ls gnu' | ssh rmills@rmillsmm-w7 msys32
+554 rmills@rmillsmm:~ $ echo 'pwd;echo ++++ ;ls gnu' | ssh rmills@rmillsmm-w10 msys64
 /c/Users/rmills
 ++++
 exiv2
 github
-555 rmills@rmillsmm:~ $ echo 'cd && echo ++++  && cd gnu && dir' | ssh rmills@rmillsmm-w7 cmd
+555 rmills@rmillsmm:~ $ echo 'cd && echo ++++  && cd gnu && dir' | ssh rmills@rmillsmm-w10 cmd
 C:\Users\rmills>cd && echo ++++  && cd gnu && dir
 C:\Users\rmills
 ++++